Hannalysis/100DaysOfCode/README.md

 Today I completed the last exercise inside the flex folder of The Odin Project's css-exercises; _07-flex-layout-2_.
 I found it challenging and it took me a good while to bring the page to the desired solution's state.

 I got very caught up in trying to display the boxes of text so they aligned with the same gap down the centre of the main content's container.
-Once I had realised the individual text boxes all required a massive width extention, they all lined up perfectly.
+Once I had realised the individual text boxes all required a massive width extension, they all lined up perfectly.
 I also had a little trouble getting the sidebar to actually take up the entire space on the left hand side (minus header and footer); I found the solution was creating a container for both the sidebar and the content on the right to align with it, and used the flex-grow rule to push it and surround the main page, stopping at the footer.